qrzeller/Hero-Nets/README.md

 The build command take care of the import.

 ## How to build ?
-You can build with the terminal using : `swift build` You can generate an XCode package : `swift package generate-xcodeproj` You can test in XCode or by terminal : `swift test`
+You can build with the terminal using : `swift build`
+Then you can generate an XCode package : `swift package generate-xcodeproj`
+You can test in XCode or by terminal : `swift test`

 ## How to use ?